MaciejWorwa/WFRP_2ed_Battle/README.md

 - **Selecting Units:** Left-click a unit to select it.
 To select multiple units, enable the appropriate mode in the Unit Management Panel and drag the mouse over the desired units.
 You can copy selected units with `Ctrl + C` and paste them using `Ctrl + V`.
 - **Moving Units:** Click on an empty tile within the unit's movement range to move the selected unit.
 Movement range is visually highlighted.
 - **Attacking:** Right-click on an enemy unit to initiate an attack.
-- **Editing Units:** After selecting a unit, you can edit its attributes in the panel located in the top-left corner of the screen.
+- **Editing Units:** After selecting a unit, you can edit its attributes in the panel located on the left side of the screen.
 - **Deleting Units:** Press `Delete` to remove selected units or use the "Delete" button in the Unit Management Panel.

 ## Covering Areas